 Watch This Project In Action: How to Make a Garage Door Screen

-Here are all the materials I used to make my garage door screen:
+Here are all the materials I used to make my DIY garage door screen:

 - A roll of fiberglass screen (the same type used in your windows)